KarlChow92/KarlChow92/README.md

 ### Hi there, I'm [Karl-John][website] 👋

-## I'm a mobile developer, and scrum master!
+## I'm a senior software consultant!
-- 📱  I can help out with iOS and Android and streamelining the development process of it.
+- 📱  I mostly help companies out with their iOS and Android app currently.
 - 🏭  What does that mean?
-Help building the CI/CD pipeline for it, from commit to deployment!
+Help implementing the CI/CD pipeline for it, from commit to deployment!
-- 💻  I also do a lot of Flutter nowadays.
+- 👨🏻‍🏫  And try to educate my fellow colleagues or developers at client side to get them going quicker.
+- 💻  I mostly develop in Flutter nowadays, but native development is still something I enjoy a lot.
 - 🎯  Besides that, I am quite a [scrum enthousiast][scrum] I would say :).
-- 👨🏻‍💻  I am currently happily working for [YouTrip][youtrip].
+- 👨🏻‍💻  I am currently happily working for [Palo-IT][paloit].
 - 💵  I also have [my own app][goingdutch], you should check it out (and of course I am working on more)!
-- ⚡  Fun facts: I solve rubiks cubes super quick, lol.
+- ⚡  Fun facts: I solve rubiks cubes super quick, and I love a game of Chess ♟.
 ---

 ### Add me on: